 Let me state this now unequivocally and for all time: blueberries and lavender are a flavor pairing made in heaven.
 Seriously!

 You have to try a pitcher of this delicious concoction before fresh blueberries disappear completely for another year.
-I promise you will be glad you did.
+I promise you’ll be glad you did.
 (You might also want to check out other great partners for blueberries in the Blueberry Primer.)

 Blueberry Lavender Limeade

-1½ cups sugar (or Splenda or Equal sweetener to taste)
+1½ cups sugar (or organic blue agave nectar to taste)

 4½ cups cold water